slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.'*

-### On negotiation and price
+### On negotiation

+> *'You don’t get what you deserve in life, you only get what you negotiate.'*

 Negotiation establishes the price (exchange rate between money and value).
-That said, a bad/good negotiation means that you are adding more/less value than receiving for it.
+That said, a bad/good negotiation means that you are giving more/less value than receiving for it.

-> *'You don’t get what you deserve in life, you only get what you negotiate.'*

 > *'Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-### How to negotiate?

 The more you take, the more you can give back in meaningless concessions.
 To negotiate is to have options.